 For example, this is a photo taken by Fulcrum, in the Fulcrum labs, where we use artificial intelligence to identify a beer can and the text that’s written on it.

-(This is something that we’re shaking out — if you’re interested in working with us on it, contact the Product Manager, Dale Wilson, to discuss your potential use cases.)
+(This is something that we’re shaking out.
+If you’re interested in working with us on it, contact the Product Manager, Dale Wilson, to discuss your potential use cases.)

 Where AI does better than people

 Humans still tend to be far better at general-purpose applications than AIs are.
-That’s why visual CAPTCHAs are so common, and why we do better than AIs at funny games like “Muffin or Chihuahua?”
+That’s why visual CAPTCHAs are so common, and why we do better than AIs at games like “Muffin or Chihuahua?”

 We’re only human, after all.